NinoTraverso/ObservaSky/README.md

 ## Acknowledgments

-We would like to express our gratitude to the following individuals and projects that have contributed to or inspired this observatory app:
+I would like to express gratitude to the following individuals and projects that have contributed to increase the visual quality of this project:

 - [RawPixel](https://www.rawpixel.com/)
 - [Storyset](https://storyset.com/)